Open Travel Guide

 Learn to make Cabo Verde's national dish - cachupa - in the home of a Santiago Island family who has prepared it for generations.
 The class covers both Cachupa Pobre (simple) and Cachupa Rica (festive), followed by eating your creation together for lunch.
 Recipe cards included.

-Cape Verdean Seafood Masterclass
+Cabo Verdean Seafood Masterclass

 4 hours$75

 Start at the Santa Maria fish market selecting the morning's freshest catch, then follow your instructor to a fully equipped kitchen to learn traditional preparations of grilled tuna, octopus stew, and seafood cataplana.
-Includes wine pairing with Cape Verdean or Portuguese wines.
+Includes wine pairing with Cabo Verdean or Portuguese wines.

 Creole Pastry and Bread Workshop